ahoarau/m3core/README.md

 M3 is an open-source real-time control software provided by Meka Robotics LLC to control the Meka robots.
 This package contains the core of the m3 system, i.e. a realtime server and basic components that all the Meka robot components are issued from.
 The core is robot independant, so can potentially be used to control any robot.

 It is based on EtherCAT 1.5.2 and RTAI 4.0.

+Please checkout https://github.com/ahoarau/mekabot for installation instructions.

 > **List of improvements and fixes:**
 > - CMake full support